 What are Tribal Loans?
 How Do You Get One?

 Tribal loans are loans provided by Native American Tribal Loan Entities (TLEs).
 Tribal lenders need to belong to a Native American tribe and operate out of tribal land.
 TLEs have sovereign immunity to state governments’ loan regulations.
+They are based on Indian reservations setup for native tribes.
 Only in the last few years have people become aware of this lending option and are starting to ask more questions and take advantage of it.